 Summer in Edinburgh and the Central Lowlands

-Summer also provides the perfect time to take advantage of the natural beauty of the central lowlands.
-Hike, bike, canoe, horseback ride, take a scenic drive, or enjoy some world-renowned golf at the historic St. Andrews course.
+The warmer weather of summer also provides the perfect time to take advantage of the natural beauty of the central lowlands.
+Hike, bike, canoe, horseback ride, take a scenic drive, or enjoy some world-renowned golf at one of the many courses, including the historic St. Andrews.

 Winter in Edinburgh and the Central Lowlands

 Another good time to visit the major cities of Edinburgh and Glasgow would be winter.
-Shopping and fantastic winter festivities make the cities a hub for travelers in the colder months.
+Shopping and fantastic winter festivities make the cities a hub for travelers in the colder months, also the Christmas Markets in Edinburgh are world famous.

 The Highlands and Islands